rsz_secure_access_service_edge1

 You also need to be able to see who or what is consuming bandwidth so you can spot intermittent problems.
 For all these reasons, SD-WAN visibility needs to go beyond network performance metrics and provide greater insight into the delivery chains that run from applications to users.

-Understand your baselines
+• Understand your baselines:

 Visibility is needed to complete the network baseline before the SD-WAN is deployed.
 This enables the organization to understand existing capabilities, the norm, what applications are running, the number of sites connected, what service providers used, and whether they’re meeting their SLAs.
+Visibility is critical to obtaining a complete picture, so teams understand how to optimize the business infrastructure.
+SD-WAN gives you an intelligent edge, so you can see all the traffic and act on it immediately.

 First, look at the visibility of the various flows, the links used, and any issues on those links.
 Then, if necessary, you can tweak the bonding policy to optimize the traffic flow.
 Before the rollout of SD-WAN, there was no visibility into the types of traffic, and different apps used what B.W.
 They had limited knowledge of WAN performance.

-SD-WAN offers higher visibility
+• SD-WAN offers higher visibility:

+With SD-WAN, they have the visibility to control and class traffic on layer seven values, such as what URL you are using and what Domain you are trying to hit, along with the standard port and protocol.
 All applications are not equal; some run better on different links.
-If a particular application is not performing correctly, you can route to a different circuit.
-With the SD-WAN orchestrator, you have complete visibility across all locations, all links, and into the different traffic across all circuits.
+If an application is not performing correctly, you can route it to a different circuit.
+With the SD-WAN orchestrator, you have complete visibility across all locations, all links, and into the other traffic across all circuits.

-SD-WAN High Availability
+• SD-WAN High Availability:

+Any high-availability solution aims to ensure that all network services are resilient to failure.
+It aims to provide continuous access to network resources by addressing the potential causes of downtime through functionality, design, and best practices.
 The previous high-availability design was active and passive with manual failover.
 It was hard to maintain, and there was a lot of unused bandwidth.
-Now, they have more efficient use of resources and are no longer tied to the bandwidth of the first circuit.
+Now, they use resources more efficiently and are no longer tied to the bandwidth of the first circuit.

-Before, they had a hub and spoke MPLS design for all applications.
+Before, they had a hub-and-spoke MPLS design for all applications.
 They wanted a complete mesh architecture for some applications, kept the existing hub, and spoke for others.
 However, the service provider couldn’t accommodate the level of granularity that they wanted.

-Now, with SD-WAN, they can choose topologies that are better suited to the application type.
+With SD-WAN, they can choose topologies that are better suited to the application type.
 As a result, the network design is now more flexible and matches the application than the application matching a network design it doesn’t want.

-Types of SD WAN
+Types of SD-WAN

 The market for branch office wide-area network functionality is shifting from dedicated routing, security, and WAN optimization appliances to feature-rich SD-WAN.
 As a result, WAN edge infrastructure now incorporates a widening set of network functions, including secure routers, firewalls, SD-WAN, WAN path control, and WAN optimization, along with traditional routing functionality.
 Therefore, consider the following approach to deploying SD-WAN.